marennodenes/Flashcard-App/docs/release_3/sustainability.md

 ### 4. User Interface Limitations

-**Current problem:** The app has a tiny, fixed window that cannot adapt to different devices or user needs.
+**Current problem:** The app has a fixed window that cannot adapt to different devices or user needs.

 **What's wrong with our current JavaFX app:**

 - **Fixed tiny window size** - Cannot be resized larger or smaller by users
 - **Hard-coded FXML layouts** - All buttons, text fields, and components have fixed pixel positions
 - **Desktop-only design** - Only works on computers, completely unusable on phones or tablets
-- **Poor user experience** - Users stuck with whatever small window size we chose
+- **Poor user experience** - Users are stuck with whatever window size we chose
 - **No accessibility options** - Cannot adjust text size or layout for different needs
 - **One-size-fits-all approach** - Doesn't work well on small laptop screens or large monitors

 **Real-world impact:**

 - Students with small laptop screens struggle to use the app effectively
-- App is completely unusable on phones where students might want to study on the go
+- App does not work on phones where students might want to study on the go
 - Users with vision issues cannot make text larger

 ## What We Would Need to Change